Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 ## Data Access and Consumption
 Duration: 2

-The AI Agent automatically scans and collects metadata for each table, row, and column in your Snowflake storage.
+The AI Agent automatically scans and collects metadata for each table, column and row values in your Snowflake storage.
 This step is crucial as it enables the AI Agent to understand the structure and relationships within your database.

 Improvado’s integration with Snowflake ensures that your analytics, machine learning, and ETL services are all connected within a unified platform.
 This integration simplifies the data management process and enhances the overall efficiency of your data workflows.